 - The device is also designed to detect any intrusions, upon which it will wipe itself entirely.

-- If an attacker were to succeed in tampering with the device, NGRAVE's cryptographic attestation step (see setup section) would show that the device had been tampered with the moment you turned it on.
+- If an attacker were to succeed in tampering with the device, NGRAVE's cryptographic attestation step (see How do I know the ZERO I received is safe to use?) would show that the device had been tampered with the moment you turned it on.

 - If an attacker were to get beyond this stage, the key generation process is done in such a way that the user manipulates the final key, resolving any tampering that would have occurred before.